01-edu/public/subjects/tron/tron.en.md

 - let's change the update function so that your ai only goes forward.

-replace this line just before the `return` of the update function
+Replace this line just before the `return` of the update function

 ```js
  const available = coordsInBound.filter(isFree)
  ```

- with this line
+With this line

 ```js
 const available = coordsInBound.filter(isFree).filter(el => el.direction === 0)
 ```